Peter-Maguire/petermaguire.xyz/content/posts/zhiyun-weebil-s-ble-protocol.md

 ```

 Each packet starts with the magic bytes `24 3c`.
 A single bluetooth transmission can sometimes contain more or less than one whole packet,
 which is where the length argument is useful.
-The length is 2 bytes long and is Big-Endian, meaning that this packet has `0x0008` more bytes,
+The length is 2 bytes long and is Little-Endian, meaning that this packet has `0x0008` more bytes,
 followed by 2 more bytes for the CRC.

 The next 2 bytes still remain a mystery to me, but for almost all packets I have seen this has been `0x1812`, except for the heartbeat message which is `0x1815`.